krywenko/openvino_facial_recognition/README.md

  if ($hours > 9 )  && ($hours < 10 )  ##then it will only process  between this time period of 9am and 10am

- toy use MYRIAD device you need openvino==2022.3.2  or lower  if using other openvino  you have to use CPU or gpu or other device
+ to use MYRIAD device you need openvino==2022.3.2  or lower  if using other openvino  you have to use CPU or gpu or other device